Shopping for good sheets can be frustrating. Between all of the available thread counts and materials, the whole sheet buying process is exasperating.

-Are you the type to wear full sleeve pajamas year round?
-Well the only place you’re ever going to feel the sheets are on your face.
-In which case, you don’t need a soft sheet set – you just need a good pillowcase.
+Are you the type to wear full sleeve pajamas year-round?
+Well, the only place you’re ever going to feel the sheets are on your face.

-In other words, if you sleep alone, you can probably just get away with 1 fitted sheet, and 1 pillowcase.
-It will save you money, and makes everything simpler.
+In other words, if you sleep alone, you can probably just get away with 1 fitted sheet and 1 pillowcase.
+It will save you money and it makes everything simpler.

 Looking past the thread count

-Do your high threat count sheets look like this?
+Do your high thread count sheets look like this?
 That’s pilling.
 That is what happens when the thin strands tear apart.

-If you want an everyday sheet that will last for years in the washer, go with a 250-300 thread count sheet.
+If you want an everyday sheet that will last for years in the washer, go with a 300-thread count sheet.

 If you walk into a department store, it’s common to find 300 thread count sheets selling for double or triple the price of the 1000 thread count sheets.
 Now you know why!

-This is a 1000 thread count set being sold on Overstock.com.
+This is a 1000-thread count set from Overstock.com.
 If it was really that luxurious, do you think it would sell for only $28?

-Earlier I mentioned that higher thread count = better, but only up to a certain point.
-Well that point is somewhere around 300.
+Earlier I mentioned that a higher thread count = better, but only up to a certain point.
+Well, that point is somewhere around 300.

 Type of fabric